Insurance and reinsurance in Australia: overview

 Commonly found clauses

 There are no prescribed terms for insurance contracts in Australia, other than those referred to above.
 However, in most classes of insurance there are commonly used clauses specific to the business line which generally reflect those found in London market policies in the same classes, including cross liabilities clauses (liability lines), reasonable precautions clauses (property lines) and subrogation provisions.
 Notification of Circumstance deeming clauses are often omitted from "claims made" policies due to case law which distorts their effect.
-Insureds may rely on a statutory provision to similar effect - section 40(3) of the Insurance Contracts Act.
+Insureds may rely on a statutory provision to similar effect (section 40(3), Insurance Contracts Act).